No products in the cart.

 doctor in white lab coat talking over brain scans with two nurses to explain why every stroke is different

 Questions about recovery after stroke often elicit a common response from medical teams: “Every stroke is different, so every recovery will be different.”
-But what exactly does that mean?
+Another common response to questions about recovery prognosis is “It depends.”
+While these statements may be true, neither of these responses gives survivors a clear idea of what to expect after experiencing a stroke.

 Location, Location, Location